WSCC women’s basketball closes season at 22-10, in ACCC semis03/09/2017

 Burdette, who lives in Cullman and holds a degree in marketing from Alabama, coached at Monrovia Middle School and Randolph High School in the 1990s, prior to his arrival at Wallace State.

-Former Wallace State guard Jessica McBrayer served as an assistant for a second season.
+Former Wallace State guard Jessica McBrayer served as an assistant for a third season.

 For more information about the program, contact Coach Ron Burdette at 256-352-8350 or email Ron.Burdette@wallacestate.edu.